Ukraine–United States relations: 1991–2007

+During the dissolution of the Soviet Union US government initially objected Ukraine's independence.
+In a speech later known as Chicken Kiev speech given by the US president George H. W. Bush in Kyiv on August 1, 1991, three weeks before the Declaration of Independence of Ukraine and four months before the December independence referendum in which 92.26% of Ukrainians voted to withdraw from the Soviet Union, he advised against independence.
+Instead, Bush endorsed an agreement reached the previous April between Gorbachev and nine of the republics, including Ukraine, that committed to a new Union Treaty establishing a more decentralised Soviet Union.

+Following Ukraine's independence, the United States has generally enjoyed cordial diplomatic and trade relations with Ukraine.
+The Budapest Memorandum on Security Assurances, four substantially identical political agreements, was signed at the Conference on Security and Co-operation in Europe (CSCE) in Budapest, Hungary, on 5 December 1994, to provide security assurances by its signatories relating to the accession of Ukraine, (along with Belarus and Kazakhstan) to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
+The four memoranda were originally signed by four nuclear powers: Ukraine, Russia, the United States, and the United Kingdom.
+France and China gave individual assurances in separate documents.
+As a result of the memorandum and other agreements, Ukraine gave up the nuclear weapons it had retained following the collapse of the Soviet Union.

-The United States enjoys cordially friendly and strategic relations with independent Ukraine and attaches great importance to the success of Ukraine's transition to a democracy with a flourishing market economy.
-Following a period of economic decline characterized by high inflation and a continued reliance on state controls, the Ukrainian government began taking steps in the fall of 1999 to reinvigorate economic reform that had been stalled for years due to a lack of a reform majority in the Ukrainian parliament.
-The Ukrainian government's stated determination to implement comprehensive economic reform is a welcome development in the eyes of the US government, and the US is committed to supporting Ukraine in continuing on this path.
+Following a period of economic decline characterized by high inflation and a slowed transition from state economic controls, the Ukrainian government began taking steps in the fall of 1999 to speed the economic reforms that had been stalled for years due to a lack of majority support in the Ukrainian parliament.
+The Ukrainian government's stated determination to implement comprehensive economic reform was lauded as a welcome development by the US government, and the US reiterated its commitment to supporting Ukraine its transition.

 Bilateral relations suffered a setback in September 2002 when the federal government of the US announced it had authenticated a recording of President Leonid Kuchma's July 2000 decision to transfer a Kolchuga early warning system to Iraq.
 The Government of Ukraine denied that the transfer had occurred.

-Ukraine's democratic Orange Revolution has led to closer cooperation and more open dialogue between Ukraine and the United States.
-US policy remains centered on realizing and strengthening a democratic, prosperous, a primary recipient of FSA assistance.
+Ukraine's democratic Orange Revolution led to closer cooperation and more open dialogue between Ukraine and the United States.
+US policy remained focused on realizing and strengthening a stable, democratic trade partner.
+On March 8, 2006, the U.S. House of Representatives passed a bill permanently exempting Ukraine from trade restrictions imposed under the 1974 Jackson–Vanik amendment.

+Ukraine has been a primary recipient of FSA assistance.
 Total US assistance since independence has been more than $3 billion.
 US assistance to Ukraine is targeted to promote political and economic reform and to address urgent humanitarian needs.
-The US has consistently encouraged Ukraine's transition to a democratic society with a prosperous market-based economy.
+The US has consistently encouraged Ukraine's transition to a democratic society with a self-sustained market-based economy.